Golfnet.ie

 The course features blind tee shots, deep pot bunkers, thick gorse, and fast, undulating greens.
 Royal County Down's opening holes run along the shoreline before turning inland through dunes and gorse-lined fairways.
 The par-3 4th hole and par-4 9th hole are among golf's most photographed holes.

-Royal County Down has hosted the Irish Open (2015), Walker Cup (2007), and numerous amateur championships.
-The course hosted Rory McIlroy's professional debut as a 16-year-old amateur in the 2007 European Tour event.
+Royal County Down has hosted the Irish Open (2015, won by Soren Kjeldsen) and the Walker Cup (2007), the last event of Rory McIlroy's amateur career before he turned professional later that year.
 Graeme McDowell, Darren Clarke, and other Northern Ireland professionals learned their golf in the shadow of the Mournes.

 Portstewart Golf Club